 Rady Children’s has partnered with the Angelman Syndrome Foundation to establish the fourth Angelman Syndrome Clinic open in the United States.
-The clinic serves Angelman syndrome patients from birth through young adulthood at Rady Children’s, providing comprehensive care for medical, developmental and behavioral needs.
+The clinic serves Angelman syndrome patients from birth through young adulthood at Rady Children’s, providing comprehensive care for medical, developmental, and behavioral needs.
 We have also identified physicians at UC San Diego in the adult neurology and orthopedics divisions to provide consultative care for adults with Angelman syndrome.

 The team’s clinical expertise is complemented by extensive research experience.
 We can connect patients with research opportunities such as the Angelman Syndrome Natural History Study as well as clinical trials.
 Rady Children’s is currently a site for a clinical trial on gaboxadol to treat Angelman syndrome in adults and adolescents.